wp-plugins/grid-gallery-with-custom-links/readme.txt

 That’s it!
 Enjoy using the plugin.

 == Changelog ==

+= 1.1.0 =
+* Fix: Updated post_row_actions to fix removal of shortcuts from post list.

+= 1.0.9 =
+* Fix: Added check for empty GGCL post and warning message: (WordPress Gallery shortcode is missing).

 = 1.0.8 =
 * Fix: Removed extra slash from CSS path.